University of Hradec Králové: Campus

-Faculty of Science, all based on one campus known as Na Soutoku.
+Faculty of Science, all except the Philosophical Faculty are based on one campus known as Na Soutoku.

-The university's Common Education Building was awarded by Czech architects as the "Building of Year" in 1998.
+The university's Common Education Building was awarded by Czech architects as the "Building of the Year" in 1998.
 The adjacent building of the Faculty of Informatics and Management was completed in 2008, costing 360 million CZK.
 Next to that is the Faculty of Science, built in 2016.
 Construction took 21 months and the cost was approximately 450 million CZK.

-Since 2020, there is an ongoing reconstruction of the Philosophical Faculty building.
+In 2022, the Philosophical Faculty relocated to its newly reconstructed building.
+At the moment, the Faculty of Education administrative building is undergoing reconstruction.
 The faculty is temporarily located on Vít Nejedlý Street during the work.
-Revitalisation of the Faculty of Education is scheduled to begin in 2021.
 The university also plans to build a facility specialised in natural and social sciences with laboratories, which will enclose the center of the campus.